yogyacode/yogyacode/README.md

-### Hi there 👋. hi, I'm Yogyacode, a passionate self-taught programmer from Yogyakarta.
+### Hi there 👋.
+I'm Yogyacode, a passionate self-taught programmer from Yogyakarta.

 <!--
 **yogyacode/yogyacode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.